jainam12345/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete - deletes a file from a dir 9-firstdirdeletion - deletes a dir
 10-back - moves to the previous dir
 11-lists - long list for different dir
+12-file_type - script to read file type